 Best for: Growing hotel businesses

 Price per kit: From $15/user

 8x8 is a cloud-hosted virtual PBX service that’s known for its high-quality video conferencing and instant messaging, making it a great option for hotel staff and customers who travel for business.

 The company offers 3 enterprise solutions which are fully scalable, which means that whether you have 10 employees or 10,000, the system can work for you.
 Each enterprise solution comes with unlimited calling, but the number of countries included in the call zone differ with each solution.
 Hotels may want to opt for the most comprehensive plan, which can give both staff and customers the option to call as many countries as possible.

-Prices start at $25/per month, per user, and key features include:
+- Prices start at $25/per month, per user

 - Seamless integration with 3rd-party apps

 - Comprehensive analytics